SandileSibiya/Project3-UniDigital/README.md

 # Project3-UniDigital
-A web-application for Digital card for a university student and staff.
+A web-application for digital card for a university student and staff.